 I lost my hearing completely at three years old.
 Hearing aids could not help.
 I depend entirely on my cochlear implant to hear and have no residual hearing when I take it off – which causes me to automatically defer to lip reading.

 My brother lost most of his hearing by six years old.
 He wears a hearing aid on one ear and a cochlear implant on the other.
-He has some residual hearing when he takes both off and depends on that to get by.
+He has some residual hearing when he takes both of them off off and depends on that to get by.

 Regardless, lip reading is difficult and not always accurate.
 It all varies on the different lip shapes and the way those lips move to form certain words!
 For an idea of what lip reading can be like, watch the video here.